 After the first visit, yes.
 The AI model files are cached in your browser.
 Once cached, you can disconnect from the internet and still remove backgrounds from images.

-The AI model file for your chosen engine: imgly (~40MB), Transformers.js (~176MB), or rembg-web (4.7MB–176MB depending on model).
+The AI model file for your chosen engine: imgly (44MB default, optional 88MB or 176MB upgrades), Transformers.js (~176MB), or rembg-web (4.7MB–176MB depending on model).
 These are neural network weights, not your images.

 Until you clear your browser cache or storage.
 Under normal use, models remain cached indefinitely.
 If cleared, they will re-download on the next visit.